tsherif/space-shooter.c/ARCHITECTURE.md

 ### Window Management

-Most window management in `space-shooter.c` involves standard usage of the relevant APIS ([Win32](https://docs.microsoft.com/en-us/windows/win32/) and [Xlib](https://tronche.com/gui/x/xlib/)), but there are two pieces of functionality that aren't well-documented on one or both platforms: hiding the mouse cursor and displaying a fullscreen window.
+Window management in `space-shooter.c` involves standard usage of the relevant APIS ([Win32](https://docs.microsoft.com/en-us/windows/win32/) and [Xlib](https://tronche.com/gui/x/xlib/)), but there are two pieces of functionality that aren't well-documented on one or both platforms: hiding the mouse cursor and displaying a fullscreen window.

 #### Windows

-Hiding the cursor was straightforward using the [ShowCursor](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-showcursor) function, with the only subtlety being to make sure it only does so when the mouse is in the client area.
-I implemented a fullscreen window using [this technique](https://devblogs.microsoft.com/oldnewthing/20100412-00/?p=14353) described by Raymond Chen:
+Hiding the cursor is straightforward using the [ShowCursor](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-showcursor) function, with the only subtlety being to make sure it only does so when the mouse is in the client area.
+I open a fullscreen window using [this technique](https://devblogs.microsoft.com/oldnewthing/20100412-00/?p=14353) described by Raymond Chen:

 ```c
 HMONITOR monitor = MonitorFromWindow(window, MONITOR_DEFAULTTONEAREST);